PintoDrop/portreact/README.md

 <!--

-how to sizde images
+how to sized images
 how to fix nav bar
-how to make footer appear correclty
+how to make footer appear correctly
  -->